 Should two or more nursing employees need to use the lactation room at the same time, they may mutually agree to share the lactation room or decide amongst themselves who will use it first.
 If the employees are unable to agree, they should contact Work/Life ([email protected] or 212-854-8019) and the University will make best efforts to resolve the dispute.
 Employees may follow up with Work/Life ([email protected] or 212-854-8019) regarding their request, as necessary.

 Employees at CUIMC may also obtain access to Lactation Rooms at NYP if they are convenient to their work location.
 Please contact Work/[email protected] to request contact information and procedures for those spaces.

-Setting-up Alternative Space: If the already existing Lactation Rooms are not within walking distance (10 minutes) of an employee’s primary work location, the employee’s manager/supervisor must work with the Office of Work/Life to identify an appropriate alternative space.
+Setting-up Alternative Space: If the already existing Lactation Rooms are not within walking distance (10 minutes) of an employee’s primary work location, the employee should contact their manager/supervisor, who will work with the Office of Work/Life to identify an appropriate alternative space.